SPBTV/allowed_params/README.md

 ```

-This will validate `params[:name]` and raise `AllowedParams::ValidationError` in case of invalid value.
+This will validate listed params and raise `AllowedParams::ValidationError` in case of invalid value.
-`age` param is allowed and not validated.
-All other params is not allowed, and `AllowedParams::NotAllowedError`
-will be raised if present.
+All other params are not allowed, and `AllowedParams::NotAllowedError` will be raised if present.

 To allow params on all controllers: